cdmandrews/cdmandrews.github.io/3301/weekly/week-03-notes.md

 ## Ethics and justice and tech. comm.

+> "[T]he stronger this faculty is, the more necessary it is for it to be combined with integrity and supreme wisdom, and if we bestow fluency of speech on persons devoid of those virtues, we shall not have made orators of them, but shall have put weapons into the hands of madmen"-Cicero, De Oratore III: xiv.
+55.

 At the center of technical communication is the idea that technologies and the communication that surrounds them should support human dignity and human rights.
 Rather than simply concerned with being efficient or easy (yes, those are important), we should be sensitive to the fact that tech comm is **for people** and should be **effective**.
 It affects people: it can help them or it can hurt them, it can confuse or it can clarify.
 It can enhance difference or erase it.
 It can advocate for change, or it can reinforce harmful perspectives and epistemologies.

 <mark>Assigned to read this week:</mark>